cbellone/cbellone.github.io/content/blogs/2023-08-17-devoxx-registration.md

 ### UX Perspective

 Some people expressed frustration when they missed out on buying their tickets just because they were a couple of seconds late.
 We are now evaluating different approaches to improve fairness in the process.

+Our initial idea would be to allow people to pre-register to a waitlist and then allocate tickets through a random selection process.

-While we have initial ideas, we're eager to hear suggestions from you!
+However, we're eager to hear suggestions from you!
 Feel free to comment here or post a message on our [discussion board](https://github.com/alfio-event/alf.io/discussions/categories/ideas).
 Thank you!